viane/microsoft-computer-vision/README.md

     "Ocp-Apim-Subscription-Key": "your subscription key",
     "visual-features":"Categories,Tags,Description,Faces,ImageType,Color,Adult", // Can be at least one or more, separated by comma
     "details" : "Celebrities", // Optional
-    "language" : "en" //or "cn", if not specified, library us "en" by default "content-type": "application/json",
+    "language" : "en" //or "cn", if not specified, library use "en" by default "content-type": "application/json",
     "url": "image_url"
           //or